salvatoreraccardi/OBJEX_LINK/README.md

 No. The main differences between OBJEX Link and other boards on the market are:

 **Purpose** <br />
-Develop reusable hardware with the goal of easily connecting heterogeneous objects and recycling the hardware at the end of the device's life cycle.
+Develop reusable hardware for heterogeneous internet-connected objects, that are easy to install, repair and recycle. .

 **Modularity** <br />
 Hardware easy to install and reuse on different applications, easy to recycle at the end of the device life cycle.